 Skip to main content

-As a Chinese saying, Xi'an is a symbol of Chinese culture.
-It is an ancient Chang'an, the ancient capital from old imperial palace of the Han and Tang Dynasty.
-The ancient capital of Xi'an which now located at Shaan’xi Province gave birth to a rich religious culture includes Taoism, Buddhism as well as Islam.
+As per the Chinese saying, Xi'an stands as a symbol of Chinese culture.
+It was once known as Chang'an, the ancient capital of the Han and Tang Dynasties.
+Located in Shaanxi Province, the ancient capital of Xi'an has fostered a diverse religious culture encompassing Taoism, Buddhism, and Islam.

-Chong Yang Gong Temple in Xi’an is dedicated to the founder of Quanzhen Taoism, Master Wang Chong Yang.
-Also known as The Complete Perfection Tradition of The School of Taoism, Quanzhen Sect emphasized that Taoist cultivation should properly begin with the self.
-Specifically, the self must be emptied of selfish desires.
+Chong Yang Gong Temple in Xi'an is dedicated to the founder of Quanzhen Taoism, Master Wang Chong Yang.
+The Quanzhen Sect, also known as The Complete Perfection Tradition of Taoism, emphasizes that Taoist cultivation should begin with the self.
+Specifically, practitioners are taught to empty themselves of selfish desires as a foundational practice.

-Chong Yang Gong Temple has a historical establishment for more than 800 years, and land covers about six acres.
-The palace was renovated two years ago and I was fascinated with a nice gallery of Taoist exhibits such as the sacred tower that consist of those remains of Master Wang Chong Yang still visible at such close proximity.
+Chong Yang Gong Temple has a historical establishment of over 800 years and covers about six acres of land.
+The palace underwent renovations two years ago, featuring a fascinating gallery of Taoist exhibits.
+Among these exhibits is a sacred tower that prominently displays the remains of Master Wang Chong Yang, offering visitors a close proximity to his relics.

-It was my honour to stage a thanksgiving taoist ritual by invitation from a Singapore local shrine at Chong Yang Gong Temple and I look forward more cultural exchange programme between the two organisation.
+It was my honor to participate in a thanksgiving Taoist ritual by invitation from a local shrine in Singapore at Chong Yang Gong Temple.
+I look forward to more cultural exchange programs between our organizations in the future.

 Comments